-- 1. Effective July 1, 2018, the Grandfathered "Open Range" (minimum-maximum) Salary Schedule has the beginning base salary of \$40,999 and a top annual base salary of \$84,246.
-The Parties agree that the only differences between the "Open Range" Grandfathered Salary Schedule and the "Open Range" Performance Pay Salary Schedule is that employees having a Continuing Contract (CC) or a Professional Services Contract (PSC) with the District need not give up or forfeit their CC or PSC status in order to receive Performance Pay Increases that are negotiated by the Parties, and that on the date the new negotiated salary adjustments become effective, an employee rated "Highly Effective on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" on the "Open Range" Grandfathered Salary Schedule and memployee rated "Effective" on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" who is on the Performance Pay Schedule will be paid one dollar (\$1) less than an employee rated "Effective" on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" who is on the Performance Pay Schedule will be paid one dollar (\$1) less than an employee rated "Effective" who is on the Performance Pay Schedule. - a.
-EMPLOYEES RATED EFFECTIVE: The Parties agree that full-time employees who are on the "Open Range" Performance Pay Salary Schedule who receive an over-all evaluation rating of "Effective" for the 2017-2018 school year and those full-time employees who are on the "Open Range" Grandfathered Salary Schedule who receive an over-all evaluation rating of "Effective" for the 2017-2018 school year will have their annual base salaries adjusted as set forth in Appendix A effective July 1, 2018.
+- 1. Effective July 1, 2018, the Grandfathered "Open Range" (minimum-maximum) Salary Schedule has the beginning base salary of \$40,999 and a top annual base salary of \$86,983.
+The Parties agree that the only differences between the "Open Range" Grandfathered Salary Schedule and the "Open Range" Performance Pay Salary Schedule is that employees having a Continuing Contract (CC) or a Professional Services Contract (PSC) with the District need not give up or forfeit their CC or PSC status in order to receive Performance Pay Increases that are negotiated by the Parties, and that on the date the new negotiated salary adjustments become effective, an employee rated "Highly Effective on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Highly Effective" who is on the Performance Pay Salary Schedule, and an employee rated "Effective" on the "Open Range" Grandfathered Salary Schedule will be paid one dollar (\$1) less than an employee rated "Effective" who is on the Performance Pay Salary Schedule. - a.
+EMPLOYEES RATED EFFECTIVE: The Parties agree that full-time employees who are on the "Open Range" Performance Pay Salary Schedule who receive an over-all evaluation rating of "Effective" for the 2018-2019 school year and those full-time employees who are on the "Open Range" Grandfathered Salary Schedule who receive an over-all evaluation rating of "Effective" for the 2018-2019 school year will have their annual base salaries adjusted as set forth in Appendix A effective July 1, 2019.
+Pursuant to State Statutes, an employee rated over-all as "Effective" may not receive a salary adjustment to his/her annual base salary that is greater than 75% of the salary adjustment a "Highly Effective" employee is granted.
+Eligible part-time employees will have their annual base salaries proportionately adjusted on the same date salaries are adjusted for full-time employees. - Full-time employees who were on a leave status and, thus, did not work a sufficient number of days to warrant an annual evaluation during the 2018-2019 school year will be treated for pay purposes as if they were rated "Effective". - b.
+EMPLOYEES RATED HIGHLY EFFECTIVE: The Parties agree that full-time employees who are on the "Open Range" Grandfathered Salary Schedule who receive an over-all evaluation rating of "Highly Effective" for the 2018-2019 school year and those full-time employees who are on the "Open Range" Performance Pay Salary Schedule who receive an over-all evaluation rating of "Highly Effective" for the 2018-2019 school year will have their annual base salaries adjusted as set forth in Appendix A effective July 1, 2019.
 Pursuant to State Statutes, an employee rated over-all as "Effective" may not receive a salary adjustment to his/her annual base salary that is greater than 75% of the salary adjustment a "Highly Effective" employee is granted.
 Eligible part-time employees will have their annual base salaries proportionately adjusted on the same date salaries are adjusted for full-time employees.